microsoft/PSRule/docs/scenarios/azure-tags/azure-tags.md

 ### Use business unit name from configuration

-For our third rule `businessUnitTag` the _businessUnit_ must match a valid business unit.
+For our third rule (`businessUnitTag`), the _businessUnit_ must match a valid business unit.
 A list of business units will be referenced from configuration instead of hard coded in the rule.

-Configuration can be used within rule definitions by defining configuration in a YAML file then using the automatic `$Configuration` variable.
+Configuration can be used within rule definitions by defining configuration in a YAML file then using the automatic variable `$Configuration`.

 In the example below: